404NoMore404/PowerShellScripts/Packaging/README.md

 ## Common Issues and How to Fix Them

+**Intunator flags an escalation but the package seems fine**

+Read each flag in Escalation-Notes.txt carefully.
+Most flags are informational warnings — "uninstall was not verified by a live test" or "install behavior set to User" — rather than hard failures.
+A flag means the item needs human review before broad deployment, not that the package is broken.
+The attempt log in Escalation-Notes.txt shows exactly what was tried and what the result was.

+**Intunator's silence check says the install wasn't silent but I don't see any windows**

+The silence check asks whether *any* UI appeared — this includes brief progress dialogs that dismiss quickly, the app launching itself after install, or a systray icon appearing for the first time.
+If you are confident the install is silent enough for your environment, you can accept it anyway by answering Yes when asked.
+The package will still be built; the flag in Escalation-Notes.txt simply notes your confirmation.

+**Intunator can't find the uninstall string for an app I just installed**

+This usually means the app registered in a non-standard location (not the three standard Uninstall hives), or the install verification was skipped so the app is not actually installed on this machine.
+Run Watch-Install first to get the exact registry path, then use Intunator's manual fallback command prompt in Step 4 to enter it directly.

+**Intunator generates a Squirrel escalation flag**

+Squirrel-based apps (Discord, Slack, VS Code, etc.) install to the user profile rather than Program Files, which means they should use User install context in Intune instead of System.
+The flag is Intunator's reminder to change the Install behavior in the Intune Program tab.
+The generated scripts still work correctly — the uninstall script reads the path from the registry at runtime rather than hardcoding it.

 **Script says the installer was not found**

 The install script looks for the installer in the same folder as the script itself.
-Always `cd` into the package folder before running.
-If you are using Invoke-IntuneInstall and auto-detection is not finding the right file, hardcode `$InstallerFile` in the parameters block at the top of the script.
+Always `cd` into the Source folder before running locally.
+In Intune's execution context the script root is resolved automatically via `$PSScriptRoot`.

 **Detection script returns 1 after a successful install**

 If you are using the DisplayName method, the wildcard filter probably does not match the app's actual display name.
 Run Watch-Install or Watch-Suite and check the DisplayName line in the registry section — it prints a ready-to-paste suggestion right there in the output.
-If you are using RegistryGUID, the path or GUID may not match exactly what the installer created.

-**Post-install detection fails in Invoke-IntuneInstall.ps1**

-Confirm `$DetectionNameFilter` matches the DisplayName value Watch-Install reported.
-If `$DetectionType` is set to `'None'`, the post-install check is skipped entirely — set it to `'DisplayName'` for production packages.
-Also confirm the app is actually uninstalled before testing — Apps and Features should show no trace of it before you run the install.
+If you used Intunator, check that the DisplayName filter in `Detect-[AppName].ps1` matches what appears in Apps and Features after a real install.

 **Detection passes for the wrong version after an upgrade**

 This is expected behavior when using the DisplayName method with no version pinning, which is the correct setup for packages in a supersedence chain.
-If you need to enforce a minimum version, set `$MinimumVersion` in Detect-APPNAME.ps1.
+If you need to enforce a minimum version, set `$MinimumVersion` in the detection script.
 Do not set `$ExpectedVersion` in a supersedence chain — it will cause detection to fail as soon as a newer version is present.

 **Exit code -3 from an InstallShield installer**